Chevrolet Performance: SS

 Forged aluminum wheels, wrapped in ultra-high-performance Bridgestone tires: 19 x 8.5-inch wheels with 245/40ZR19 tires in front; 19 x 9-inch wheels with 275/35ZR19 tires at the rear.

 Handling is also optimized with a nearly 50/50 weight distribution and a low center of gravity – attributes made possible in part by the aluminum hood and rear deck lid that are 30 percent lighter than traditional steel panels.

 Engines

 As the creator of the crate engine concept, Chevrolet Performance has many varieties of crate engines available.
 It has offerings in the big-block, Small-block, circle track, LSX, LS, and E-ROD categories.

 Crate Powertrains

 In addition to individual engines, Chevrolet Performance also offers complete crate powertrains, billed under the Connect & Cruise name.
 The packages include an engine, a transmission, an engine control module, transmission control, and an installation kit.
 It comes in LS3 and LSA configurations, which make 430 and 556 horsepower, respectively.

 Transmissions

 Chevrolet Performance offers an extensive lineup of transmissions for installation onto GM-based powertrains.
-Its automatic transmissions come from the Hydra-Matic and SuperMatic lines of transmissions, while the manual transmissions come from the Tremec® line.
+Its automatic transmissions come from the Hydra-Matic and SuperMatic lines of transmissions, while the manual transmissions come from the Tremec line.

-Racing

-Chevrolet Performance has a major presence in many of the top racing series, including NHRA, NMCA, SCCA, IMSA, IndyCar, and NASCAR, while also supporting semi-pro racers with a presence at circle track events.
-It also sponsors events such as the LSX Shootout at the NMCA finals every year.

-Chevrolet Performance’s main presence at the races is the Chevrolet Performance rig on site to offer support to customers who have questions about their projects, as well as offer parts for sale.

-In 2012 Chevrolet returned to the IndyCar Series, partnering with Ilmor on the Chevrolet Indy V6 engine program and supplying free engines for Team Penske and rest of Chevrolet-powered IndyCar Series teams are customers by pay lease system.